fongc123/notes/Data Visualization/Color.md

 ![[data-vis-selection-sequential.png|400x300]]

-**Diverging: For data with sequential extremes, paired sequential color schemes based on two different hues are preferred.** The colors diverge toward dark colors of different hues from one common light color.
+**Diverging: For data with sequential extremes, paired sequential color schemes based on two different hues are preferred.** The colors diverge toward dark colors of different hues from one common midpoint color.

 ![[data-vis-selection-diverging.png|300x25]]